Skip to content

 Activists, including Barry Jean Ancelet, Zachary Richard, Dewy Balfa, and a host of others worked to preserve all components of Cajun culture—language, food, music, crafts, and other traditions.
 Unlike proponents of CODOFIL, the grassroots activists celebrated the use of Cajun French.
 The cultural activism of this period successfully brought renewed pride and empowerment to south Louisianians who identified as Cajun, oversaw a flourishing of Cajun cultural production, and promoted heritage tourism in the region by introducing “Cajun country” to the nation.
 As historian Shane Bernard states: “While Cajun pride soared in southern Louisiana, mainstream America ‘discovered’ this unique culture in its own backyard.”

-8. Flag of Acadiana
+The Flag of Acadiana

-Designed in 1965 by Professor Thomas J. Arceneaux of the University of Louisiana Lafayette, the Flag of Acadiana is a common site on homes, buildings, cars, and flagpoles throughout the state.
+Designed in 1965 by Professor Thomas J. Arceneaux of the University of Louisiana at Lafayette, the Flag of Acadiana is a common site on homes, buildings, cars, and flagpoles throughout the state.
 It also serves as the flag of the city of Lafayette, Louisiana.
 The flag was formally adopted by the Louisiana legislature on July 5, 1974.

 Its design pays homage to the kingdoms of France and Spain as well as to the Acadians’ seafaring and Catholic histories.
 The blue field with its three white fleurs-de-lis recognizes the French origins of the Acadians by mimicking the Royal Standard of France at the time of the Acadians’ departure, the familiar blue field and three gold lilies.
 The red field features a gold castle in recognition of the role played by Spain in the journey of the Acadians to Louisiana.
 Finally, the gold star placed in a white field, often called a Stella Maris, or Star of the Sea, pays homage to Our Lady of the Assumption, patroness of the Acadian people.